Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 ### 6/6/2025

 Today I have my second expert review with Raymond.
 I achieved a meets expectation, although he had some criticism on the way I formed my user story.
 He explained that it looked too much like a developer story.
 I agreed with him.
 Thanks to his clear explanation he set me up in a way where I should now be able to do everything correctly for the final expert review with Gerald.

+### 6/18/2025

+Today I had my expert review with Gerald which went really well.
+It went so well that it was worth an "Above Expectation".
+Now for the remaining week and a half the goal is to finish up the final user stories and create usable documentation for when the project is delivered.
+Other students or developers should be able to pick up from where we as a team left off.